quiltdata/quilt/docs/walkthrough/uploading-a-package.md

 quilt3.delete_package("aneesh/test_data", "s3://quilt-example")
 ```

-Note that this will not delete any package data, only the package
+Note that this will not delete any package data, only the package manifest.
-manifest.
-See [Frequently Asked Questions](../FAQ.md) to learn
-how to delete both the package manifest and all of the package data.